Chart Color Schemes

 Clinton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Clinton, as evaluated at the latest Census, comprised 93.1% houses and 7.0% other dwellings.
-In comparison, Non-Metro Qld had 85.7% houses and 14.3% other dwellings.
-Home ownership in Clinton was 23.9%, with mortgaged dwellings at 40.2% and rented dwellings at 35.9%.
-The median monthly mortgage repayment was $1,517, below Non-Metro Qld's average of $1,600.
-Median weekly rent in Clinton was $270, compared to Non-Metro Qld's $275.
-Nationally, Clinton's mortgage repayments were lower at $1,517 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Clinton, as per the latest Census evaluation, 93.1% of dwellings were houses, with the remaining 7.0% being other types such as semi-detached homes and apartments.
+This is in contrast to Non-Metro Qld's dwelling structure, which comprised 85.7% houses and 14.3% other dwellings.
+Home ownership in Clinton stood at 23.9%, with the rest of dwellings either mortgaged (40.2%) or rented (35.9%).
+The median monthly mortgage repayment was $1,517, lower than Non-Metro Qld's average of $1,600.
+The median weekly rent in Clinton was recorded at $270, compared to Non-Metro Qld's $275.
+Nationally, Clinton's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing